json-schema-form/angular-schema-form/docs/index.md

 ```

-With *radiobuttons*, both selected and unselected buttons have btn-primary as default.
+With *radiobuttons*, both selected and unselected buttons have btn-default as default.
 We can change this with ```style``` attribute:
 ```javascript
 function FormCtrl($scope) {